josephBabal/live-basketball-app/README.md

 </div>

 <h3 align="center">
-NOTE: Not all the code
-has been pushed to the repository so it won't fully work when you clone it.
+NOTE: It won't work when you clone it due to out-of-date packages.
 </h3>

 <h4 align="center">